tmtsoftware/csw/docs/src/main/framework/handling-exceptions.md

 # Handling Exceptions

-A component should create exceptions belonging to following two types:
+A component should create exceptions belonging to one of the two following types:

 1. **FailureRestart** : As a part of any handler, if an exception can be handled by restarting the component, an exception of type `FailureRestart` should be thrown to let the framework restart the component.
 The component's state will be cleared/reinitialized.
 The `onInitialize` handler will be invoked again.